oli-roboter/django-crm/README.md

 2. Go to the `DATABASES` section of the file and
    1. Configure the databases object for the database you're using (postgresql in this case)
    2. Add your application name to the `INSTALLED_APPS` object (`website` in this example)

+### Migrating the django database data

 3. In the same foldera as where the `manage.py` file is, run `python manage.py migrate`.
-This will add all the django tables and other stuff into the database
+This will add all the default django tables and other stuff into the database
+4. After the database model is created or updated in the `crm/website/models.py` file, a new migratiomn file will have to be created through the `python manage.py makemigrations` command.
+5. To push the migration to the database, the `python manage.py migrate` command has to be executed again.
+6. Register the database model in the `crm/website/admin.py` file

 ### Create a superuser

 Type `python manage.py createsuperuser` to create a superuser.
 Follow the instructions on the prompt (recommended user name is `admin`)

+The django app has a default admin screen at `localhost:8000/admin` where you can look and edit users, groups and permissions

 ---

-## Next...
+## Run the application in dev mode

+In the terminal type `python manage.py runserver` from the folder where `manage.py` file is located and the development server will be started and you can visit the site in `http://localhost:8000`